ddamato/damato.design/components/button/button.md

 <blu-button selfdocument>Default button</blu-button>

+---

 ### type:primary
-The primary button should be designed to draw attention to the action.
+The primary button is designed to draw attention to the main action we expect a user to take.

 ::: audience-designer
 - Background color is set as an accent color, foreground color is explicitly set as a color to compliment the accent color.